-Overview: During the last two weeks of classes, you and two partners will turn in a statistics project.
+- Overview: During the last two weeks of classes, you and two partners will turn in a statistics project.
 The project will consist of a short (4 or 5 pages, including figures and tables) paper and a 10-15 minute in-class presentation.
-The paper is due at the beginning of class on Monday, December 11; the presentations will be the week of December 4.
-The exact time of your presentation will be determined later, so you should be prepared to present as early as December 4.
-All members of the group get the same grade.

-Content: You will pick a question of interest to you, and use statistical methods to try to answer it.
-You can either conduct an original experiment or analyze an existing dataset.
-You must use some of the techniques that we learn in class, and you may not do a survey.
+The paper is due at the beginning of class on Monday, May 1; the exact time of your presentation will be determined later.
+All members of the group get the same grade. - Content: You will pick a question of interest to you, and use statistical methods to try to answer it.
+You can either conduct an original survey or experiment, or analyze an existing dataset.
 At least one of your variables must be quantitative.